 2. China social media: Wechat and Weibo

-In China most the apps we use in the west are banned and the king of all Chinese app is WeChat.
+In China, most of the apps we use in the west are banned and the king of all Chinese app is WeChat.
 In case you have never heard of it, WeChat is a crossover between Facebook, Whatsapp, Tinder, Uber, a wallet and so on.
 It has its own ecosystem and it is worth noticing that WeChat has over 1 billion users active every month.
 93% of the Chinese population is using this social media app.
 It is essential that you create an official WeChat Corporate page so that your customers can follow your updates directly from their favorite app.
 Use your QR code to promote your WeChat page and your services.
 It is also a great place to communicate directly with your customer and good content can go viral.

-The second app you need to consider is Weibo, with 650 million registered users, 129 million user visits every month and a user presence across 190 countries, you can’t miss it.
-It is often referred to as the ‘Chinese Twitter’.
+The second app you need to consider is Weibo, with 650 million registered users, 129 million user visits every month, and a user presence across 190 countries, you can’t miss it.
+It is often referred to as the ‘Chinese Twitter.
 Weibo marketing is one of the recommended marketing activities in China.
 Creating a company account is an effective tool to establish your presence in China and to get your content easily shared.

 3. Marketing effort combining “online and offline” O2O